rktoomey/querulous-generic/README.markdown

 ### Basic Usage

-Create a QueryEvaluator by connecting to a database host with a username and password:
+Create a QueryEvaluator by connecting to a database with a JDBC driver name, JDBC url, username and password:

     import com.twitter.querulous.evaluator.QueryEvaluator
-    val queryEvaluator = QueryEvaluator("host", "username", "password")
+	val queryEvaluator = QueryEvaluator("com.mysql.jdbc.Driver", "jdbc:mysql://localhost/mydb", "username", "password")

 Run a query or two: